ValleyBell/PC98VNResearch/mime/game-docs/README.md

     - 1/20: "\[Player\] tripped on a pebble!!"
 "While also scattering # RING across the floor!" (failure, lose 10..100 RING)
     - 1/20: "\[Player\] fell on their back!!"
 "While also scattering # RING across the floor!" (failure, lose 10..100 RING)
     - 16/20: "The monsters also backed away until they couldn't be seen again!!" (success)
+    - *Possible bug:* The RNG is probably supposed to be in the range of only `[1..10]` here.
+      This would double the chance for each of the "failure" actions and decrease the success rate to 40%, which is similar to the probabilities of the other choices.
   - Turn Away:
     - summary: 40% success, 60% failure, 20% chance of gaining RING
     - 5/20: "The monsters watched and got dizzy!!" (success)